Philliec459/ChartBook-Neutron-Density-Porosity-Estimations-using-KNN/README.md

 # Chart-Book_Neutron-Density_Porosity-using-KNN
 The objective of this project is to calculate a Neutron-Density log analysis based total porosity from Schlumberger CNL or TNPH with fresh and saline Fluid Densities.
+Collaboration is welcome.

 ![CNL_Image](CNL.png)